-I shall show the insufficiency of the conception of Language-as-a-sign by the very manifestation which best illustrates it in the animal kingdom, a manifestation which, if it had not recently been the object of an authentic discovery, it seems it would have been necessary to invent for this purpose.
-It is now admitted generally that when the honeybee returns to the hive from his foraging expedition, he transmits to his companions by two sorts of dance instructions about the existence of nectar-bearing flowers and their relative distance, near or far, from the hive.
-The second type of dance is the most remarkable, for the plane in which the bee traces the figure-of-eight curve which has caused it to be called the "wagging dance," 145 and the frequency of the figures executed within a given time, designate exactly the direction to be followed, determined in relation to the inclination of the sun (on which bees are able to take a fix in all weathers, thanks to their sensitivity to polarized light) on the one hand, and on the other, the distance, up to several miles, at which the source of nectar may be found.
-And the other bees respond to this message by setting off immediately for the designated spot.
+I shall show the inadequacy of the conception of 'language as a sign' by the very manifestation that best illustrates it in the animal kingdom, a manifestation which, if it had not recently been the object of an authentic discovery, it seems it would have been necessary to invent for this purpose.

+It is now generally admitted that when the bee returns to the hive from its honey-gathering it indicates to its companions by two sorts of dance the existence of nectar and its relative distance, near or far, from the hive.
+The second type of dance is the most remarkable, for the plane in which the bee traces the figure-of-eight curve - which is why it has been called the 'wagging dance', 81 - and the frequency of the figures executed within a given time, designate, on the one hand, exactly the direction to be followed, determined in relation to the inclination of the sun (on which bees are able to orientate themselves in all weathers, thanks to their sensitivity to polarized light), and, on the other hand, the distance, up to several miles, at which the nectar is to be found.
+And the other bees respond to this message by setting off immediately for the place thus designated.

-It took some ten years of patient observation for Karl von Frisch to decode this mode of message, for it is certainly a question of a code, or of a system of signaling, whose generic character alone forbids us to qualify it as conventional.
+It took some ten years of patient observation for Karl von Frisch to decode this kind of message, for it is certainly a code, or system of signalling, whose generic character alone forbids us to qualify it as conventional.

-But is it necessarily a Language?
-We can say that it is distinguished from a Language precisely by the fixed correlation of its signs to the reality which they signify.
-For in a Language, signs take on their value from their relationships to each other in the lexical sharing-out of semantemes as much as in the positional, or even flectional, use of morphemes, in sharp contrast to the fixity of the coding used by bees.
-And the diversity of human languages takes on its full value from this enlightening discovery.
+But is it necessarily a language?
+We can say that it is distinguished from language precisely by the fixed correlation of its signs to the reality that they signify.
+For in a language signs take on their value from their relations to each other in the lexical distribution of semantemes as much as in the positional, or even flectional, use of morphemes, in sharp contrast to the fixity of the coding used by bees.
+And the diversity of human languages (langues) takes on its full value from this enlightening discovery.